grailbio/bigslice/docs/index.md

 and the second column is the integer value 1, representing the count of that token.
 `bigslice.Slice` values may contain multiple columns of values;
-they are analagous to tuples in other programming languages.
+they are analogous to tuples in other programming languages.
 The type of the returned `bigslice.Slice` is schematically `bigslice.Slice<string, int>`.